Use Spreadsheet.com email notifications to send other users notifications when automations are triggered in your worksheets.

-Note: We do not recommend using Spreadsheet.com as an email marketing service.
-There is an automation to Mailchimp for that.
+We do not recommend using Spreadsheet.com as an email marketing service.
+For email marketing use cases, try our Mailchimp integration automation.